 - Dr. Vahram Bakamjian develops the deltopectoral, or Bakamjian, flap to reconstruct head and neck areas following disfiguring cancer surgery.
 Today, the Bakamjian flap is used worldwide and is still considered the state of the art in reconstructive surgery.

-- Roswell Park Cancer Institute becomes the site of the Regional Center for Maxillofacial Prosthetics, one of only nine such centers in the United States.
+- Roswell Park Comprehensive Cancer Center becomes the site of the Regional Center for Maxillofacial Prosthetics, one of only nine such centers in the United States.
 Prostheses, artificial devices used to replace missing parts of the body, are custom-designed to help rehabilitate cancer and trauma patients with head and neck defects or injuries.